-Once the compile finishes, there should be a main.bin file in a folder titled LPC1768.
-Rename the file to firmware.bin and copy it onto the SD card of the Cohesion3D Mini.
+Copy firmware.bin from the Batch 3 folder onto the SD card of the Cohesion3D Mini.
 Open the config.txt file and make the same changes to the 'gamma' stepper module as described above.

 Then, below that section, add the following settings for the A port (rotary):